 - Charge cards offer benefits that you won't always find on credit cards, including generous purchase and travel protections and roadside assistance.

 - An annual fee is always required, since the issuing bank is not making any revenue from interest charges.

-Which are the best for 2014?
+Which are recommended for 2015?

 Are there any other charge cards available?

-Yes -- and even though they aren't generally considered to be the top charge cards on the market, for some consumers they might be an appropriate choice:
+Yes – and even though they aren't generally considered to be the top charge cards on the market, for some consumers they might be an appropriate choice: